hs105/CarND-MPC-Project/README.md

 - Cross track error (cte)
 - Angle error (e\psi)

-MPC predicts these errors for `N` next steps and tries to minize these errors.
+MPC predicts these errors for `N` next steps and tries to minimize these errors.

 ### Vehicle model